Nvcoing/Nvcoing/README.md

 ---

-## 📝 Ghi Chú
+## 📝 Open To Collaboration

-Tôi luôn quan tâm đến các cơ hội hợp tác trong lĩnh vực AI, đặc biệt là các dự án liên quan đến:
+I'm always interested in opportunities related to:
-- 🤖 Hệ thống LLM và Generative AI
+- 🤖 LLM Systems and Generative AI
-- 👁️ Computer Vision và Document Understanding
+- 👁️ Computer Vision and Document Understanding
-- 🏭 AI for Enterprise Solutions
+- 🏭 Enterprise AI Solutions
-- 📊 Nghiên cứu và Phát triển AI
+- 📊 AI Research and Development

-**Hãy liên hệ với tôi nếu bạn có dự án thú vị hoặc cơ hội cộng tác!** 🚀
+**Feel free to reach out if you have an interesting project or collaboration opportunity!** 🚀

 ---

 <div align="center">

-**⭐ Nếu bạn thích profile này, vui lòng cho tôi một ⭐ trên GitHub!**
+**⭐ If you like this profile, please consider giving me a ⭐ on GitHub!**

 ![Visitors](https://komarev.com/ghpvc/?username=Nvcoing&color=green)